heiswayi/heiswayi.nrird.com/_posts/2020/2020-06-19-angular-best-practices.md

 ```

-### 8. Minimize use of logic in HTML templates

-Using logic in HTML templates may introduce more complexity and makes the code less maintainability as the code becomes hard to adapt the change that comes it quickly.

-### 9. Take care of code linting
+### 8. Take care of the code linting

-- Use `ng lint` command to check for any code linting error and ensure that we don't have any error.
+- Use `ng lint` command to check/review for any code linting error and ensure that we fix it when there is any.
-- If a certain linting rule does not apply, we should update `tslint.json` file instead of repetitively use comments to disable the linting error checking intellisense.
+- If a certain linting rule does not apply, we should update `tslint.json` file instead of repetitively use in-code comments to disable the linting error checking intellisense.
 - Always tidy up the code - TypeScript, HTML and SCSS.
+Simple!